| Calling CL Programs as Stored Procedures Dear Howard, I'm stuck on a problem and I thought

 called this procedure BUPKIS if I had so desired.

+The name of the procedure is irrelevant.
 Now that these system catalogue entries have been

 recorded, you can use the program as an SQL procedure.